magmabits/magmabits/README.md

 ## Heyo! 🥰
 I'm Magmabits, Magma for short.
 I am a chemistry enthusiast with a passion for web-development.
-I mainly use Javascript for regular projects and Next.js for Websites.
+I mainly use Javascript for regular projects, Next.js for Websites and [GDScript](https://gdscript.com) for Game Development in Godot.

 I'm a student living in Austria.
 Also, pretty much all of my projects are private so 😐.